ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 ---

 copyright:
-  years: 2014, 2018
+  years: 2014, 2019
-lastupdated: "2018-11-30"
+lastupdated: "2019-02-05"

 ---
 {:new_window: target="_blank"}
 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:codeblock: .codeblock}
+{:pre: .pre}

 # Creating a duplicate Block Volume
+{: #duplicatevolume}

 You can create a duplicate of an existing {{site.data.keyword.blockstoragefull}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
-For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](snapshots.html).
+For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](/docs/infrastructure/BlockStorage?topic=BlockStorage-snapshots).

 Duplicates can be created from both **primary** and **replica** volumes.
 The new duplicate is created in the same data center as the original volume.
 If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.